DIY Page - Ortobi82

 Old Versions (1, 3)

-I use KiCad. which i tried and tried until i found out i had to use some nighly build because pre-6.0 versions are just the worst to use (the 6.0 wasn't out yet)
+Before using KiCAD, i dabbled with Fritzing because i was watching many tutorial using it.
+I bought it and understood many things.
+But then i watched people using something else called Eagle.
+Long story short i used KiCad. which i tried and tried until i found out i had to use some nighly build because pre-6.0 versions are just the worst to use (the 6.0 wasn't out yet)

 First version used Elite C microcontroller a Pro Micro clone.
 I lost my shit when i had to build a firmware with QMK tools.